georgep26/ai_diagrams/guides/CONNECTION_PATTERNS.md

 ## Reference Template

-See `templates/base/aws-connection-patterns.drawio` for complete examples of all connection patterns.
+See `templates/base/AWS_diagram_design_patterns.drawio` (tab "AWS Connection Patterns") for complete examples of all connection patterns.
+This is the authoritative source for connection styling.